bordenet/secrets-in-source/CONTRIBUTING.md

-# Contributing to passhog
+# Contributing to fasthog

-Thank you for your interest in contributing to passhog.
+Thank you for your interest in contributing to fasthog.
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct